optimizely/csharp-sdk/README.md

 ##### Start by default

-This option is used to specify whether to start the config manager on initialization.
+This option is used to specify whether to start the config manager on initialization or not.
+If no value is provided, by default it is true and will start polling datafile from remote immediately.

 ## Development